-Below are the civil and criminal penalties for writing a bad check in Georgia.
+Below are the civil and criminal penalties for writing a bad check in Georgia under Code - Contracts - Title 13, Section 13-6-15.

-Criminal Penalties: Check for less than $100, fine of not more than $500 or imprisonment not to exceed 12 months or both. check for $100 or more but less than $300, fine of not more than $1,000 or imprisonment not to exceed 12 months or both.
-Upon conviction defendant required to make restitution of the amount of the check together with all costs, which are presumed to be $20.
+Criminal Penalties: Check for less than $100, fine of not more than $500 or imprisonment not to exceed 12 months or both.
+Check for $100 or more but less than $300, fine of not more than $1,000 or imprisonment not to exceed 12 months or both.
+Upon conviction defendant will be required to make restitution of the amount of the check together with all costs incurred.

 For more information on bad check laws and for criminal and civil penalties in other states for writing bad checks, please read Bad Check Laws